suchipi/yavascript/meta/generated-docs/strings.md

 # grey (function)

-Wrap a string with the ANSI control characters that will make it print as grey text.
+Wraps a string with the ANSI control characters that will make it print as grey text.
+(Alias for [gray](/meta/generated-docs/strings.md#gray-function).)

 ```ts
 declare function grey(input: string | number | Path): string;